-Three-ish weeks into quarantine for many, now, perhaps more than ever, is the perfect time to start in on a new podcast or five.
-Chances are you’re up to date on whatever you already listen to (if you haven’t started going through the back catalog again) and could probably use a fresh voice, topic, or a mix of both.
-Seeing as there are over 800,000 podcasts (with something like 30 million episodes) out there, it doesn’t matter what your interest is — we guarantee there are at least fifty podcasts about it, with nw ones coming out all the time (especially now, when people are cooped up and looking for creative outlets).
+We’re well into the pandemic at this point, so now is the as good a time as any to start in on a new podcast or five.
+Chances are, you’re up to date on whatever you already listen to and could probably use a fresh voice, topic, or a mix of both.
+Seeing as there are over 800,000 podcasts (with something like 30 million episodes) out there, it doesn’t matter what your interest is — we guarantee there are at least 50 podcasts about it, with new episodes coming out all the time.

 Trying to figure out which of those podcasts are good would be a gargantuan task.
 You could listen to friends or hope that the “You Might Also Like” section of your podcast app is up to snuff, but those approaches might be hit or miss.
 Know what’s not going to be hit or miss?
 Reading the rest of this article and realizing we picked out the best podcasts for you.

 We’ve collected some of the best podcasts to listen to in 2020.
 Whether you’re into politics, sports, true crime, or something else, we’ve got you covered here.

 In this last season of the series, Startup is Gimlet Media’s CEO Alex Blumberg’s take on the successes and pitfalls of running his media company.
 Having sold to Spotify earlier this year, this final season looks at the intersection of art and money and how one values each.
 That value changes, you find out, when you have your employees’ fates in your hands.